 Call the Fender Law Firm Today to Speak to an Experienced Attorney

 If you think that you and your spouse are headed for a divorce, it’s important to protect your rights by retaining an attorney.
-To schedule a free consultation with a Beaufort family law lawyer, call our office today at 843.379.4888 or contact us online.
+To schedule a free consultation with a Beaufort family law lawyer, call us at 843.379.4888 or contact us online today.